voxos-ai/bolna/README.md

 3. `ngrok`: for tunneling.
 One will need to add the `authtoken` to `ngrok-config.yml`
 4. `redis`: for persisting agents & users contextual data

-Running `docker-compose up --build` will use the `.env` as the environment file and the `agents_data` to start all containers.
+Running `docker-compose up --build` will use the `.env` as the environment file and the `agent_data` to start all containers.

 Once the docker containers are up, you can now start to create your agents and instruct them to initiate calls.

 ## Agent Examples

-The repo contains examples as a reference for creating for application agents in the `agents_data` directory:
+The repo contains examples as a reference for creating for application agents in the `agent_data` directory:

 1. `airbnb_job`: A `streaming` `conversation` agent where the agent screens potential candidates for a job at AirBnB
 2. `sorting_hat`: A `preprocessed` `conversation` agent which acts as a Sorting Hat for Hogwarts